 The monthly Compression Services Charge for each month shall be the product of Conversion Factor for the second month preceding the month for which the Compression Services Charge is being calculated (based on the Load Factor for such month, as set forth in the tables in Exhibit "B" through "F" for the applicable month), multiplied by the aggregate amount of Shaft Energy delivered to Customer during the second month preceding the month for which the Compression Services Charge is being calculated.
 For example, the monthly Compression Services Charge for May shall be based on the HP-hours and Conversion Factor for the preceding March.
 ECS and Customer acknowledge that the projected Station 13 Electric Compressor Station load factors and resulting monthly HP-hour Charge (divided into equal daily installments for the applicable month) are as shown in Exhibit "A" attached hereto.
 However, the projected HP-hour Charge shown in Exhibit "A" shall have no effect on the actual monthly HP-hour Charge calculated in accordance with this Section 3.3(a).

-(b) The amount of Shaft Energy actually delivered to Customer each month shall be equal to the product of (A) the amount of kWh consumed by the Compressor Motor during such month, as measured by the Primary Meter times (B) 1.341.
+(b) The amount of Shaft Energy actually delivered to Customer each month shall be the Shaft Energy produced by the Compressor Driver taking into account the energy losses occurring through the electrical substation and the Compressor Driver, equal to the product of (A) the amount of kWh as measured by the Primary Meter during such month times (B) 1.341.

-3.4 Contract Quantity Excess Charges.
-If, during any month, Customer operates the Compressor such that the Shaft Energy delivered by ECS to Customer exceeds the Contract Quantity (the "Excess Demand"), Customer shall reimburse ECS for all incremental charges incurred and paid by ECS under the Utility Power Agreement as a result of the Excess Demand.
-In no event shall Customer operate the Compressor such that the HP-hours delivered by ECS to Customer is greater than 24,000 HP per hour.
+3.4 Metered Quantity Excess Charges.
+If, during any month, Customer operates the Compressor such that the Shaft Energy delivered by ECS to Customer exceeds the Maximum Meter Quantity (the "Excess Demand"), Customer shall reimburse ECS for all incremental charges incurred and paid by ECS under the Utility Power Agreement as a result of the Excess Demand.
+In no event shall Customer operate the Compressor such that the HP-hours delivered by ECS to Customer is greater than the Maximum Meter Quantity.
 Such incremental charges shall be paid to ECS by FGT within 10 days of FGT's receipt of ECS' invoice for such charges.
 Section 4.1(c) and (d) shall be applicable to all payments under this Section 3.4.

 3.5 Reimbursement for Certain Expenses.
-If ECS is assessed a charge by the Utility for power factor correction and/or required to install additional equipment relating to the Compressor Motor to ensure a power factor of at least 95%, Customer will reimburse ECS for the actual expenses incurred by ECS in that regard within ten (10) days of receipt of an invoice from ECS.
+If ECS is assessed a charge by the Utility for power factor correction and/or required to install additional equipment relating to the Compressor Driver to ensure a power factor of at least 95%, Customer will reimburse ECS for the actual expenses incurred by ECS in that regard within ten (10) days of receipt of an invoice from ECS.